-Looking for something fun to do between Thanksgiving Break and the Winter Holidays?
+Looking for something fun to do with your students?
 Try a Bookmark Art Contest!
 Next week, I will start wrapping up our annual Bookmark Art Contest.
 We do ours every November to coincide with our school’s Literacy Month, but this project works well any time of the year.
-You could also use it to promote school book fairs, Book Week, World Book Day, Dr. Seuss’s birthday, Teen Read Week, World Read-Aloud Day, Summer Reading, or any other literacy-themed celebration.
+You could also use it to promote school book fairs, Book Week, World Book Day, Read Across America, Teen Read Week, World Read-Aloud Day, Summer Reading, or any other literacy-themed celebration.
 Just be prepared to make it an annual event because I can guarantee it will be POPULAR with your students!

 All grade levels from Nursery to Grade 12 are able to enter their own original bookmark design.
 Each year I’ve done it, it has grown increasingly popular, from about 60 entries the first year to 116 last year to what I expect will be over 200 entries this year.
 Next week, students and staff will get to vote for their 18 favorites, which will be printed professionally and available in the library and given to the student artist.
 We also have the printer enlarge the 18 winners for display in the library.

 From beginning to end, here’s how I plan our Bookmark Art Contest:

 |Blank bookmark templates and rules reminders located on the circulation desk|

 Long before our Literacy Month and Bookmark Art Contest begin, students start asking if we are going to do the Bookmark Art competition again this year.
 They have been asking me about it since the first few weeks of school.
 Of course we are, my darlings!
 I wouldn’t miss this for the world!